Extensions

 The Compose Specification allows custom x- prefixed keys as extensions.
 Lawn uses x-lawn at two levels:

-- Top-level — template-wide settings like variable declarations
+- Top-level — template-wide settings like config declarations and compatibility

 - Per-service — health checks, environment metadata, notices, directories, and init files